v2ctor/fm-order-summary-component-task/README.md

 ### Continued development

-I want to keep focused on using CSS and Flexbox.
+I want to keep focused on using CSS Grid and Flexbox.
 I'm not (yet) completely comfortable with them, but I definitely like their simplicity :)

 ### Useful resources